ElesCloud/ESCDocuments/Training_PhaseThree.md

   - **This must be documented clearly in the progress notes.**
   - **A recruit who misrepresents these circumstances to get out of the course will be shamed and face disciplinary action.**

 Trainers are not required to lead the recruit through the entire course.
-However, they may be required to demonstrate specific sections to the recruit if they struggle, so trainers must be able to successfully complete the course themselves.
+However, they may be required to demonstrate specific sections to the recruit if they struggle.
+Therefore, trainers must be able to successfully complete the course themselves.
 * Starting with this edition of the training materials, prospective trainers will be required to demonstrate their ability before they qualify to train others.